plagakit/ubisoft-next-2023/README.md

 ![gameplay footage](gameplay.gif)

+## Building

+Clone the repository and open Game.sln with Visual Studio.

 ## Resources
 I spent January to March learning how to program in C++ and how to design my own ECS.
 These are some of the resources I learned from.